Financial Impact on Households of Carbon Fee and Dividend

 The study does not provide a formal analysis of the drivers of spatial patterns.
 However, it is possible to surmise three factors that explain at least some of the variation.
-First, areas with comparatively low-carbon electricity tend to fare better (compare national map with Figure 5 in Section 5.5).
+First, areas with comparatively low-carbon electricity tend to fare better (Figure 5 in Section 5.5 of full report).
 Second, households in suburban areas tend to fare worse, reflecting higher incomes/ consumption and carbon footprints (red “hotspots” around urban cores).
 Third, areas with comparatively mild climates tend to do better.

 The pattern of benefits across groups makes sense given the impact of age on both carbon footprints and dividend received.
 Older households tend to have smaller footprints, reflecting reduced mobility and less consumption as a result of low fixed incomes.
 Younger households tend to be larger – and therefore benefited by the dividend formula – in addition to less income/consumption in early career.